 The University of Pittsburgh has a long history pioneering the RMC and it remains a very busy center for treatments of PCA tumors and microvascular decompression via RMC.
 Image-guided intraoperative navigation and neurophysiological monitoring [electroencephalogram (EEG), electromyogram (EMG), somatosensory evoked potentials (SEPs), brain stem auditory evoked potentials (BASERs)] are used routinely for the most efficient and safe results.

 To learn more about RMC, please visit the Understanding Retromastoid Craniectomy page on the UPMC.com website.

-Paul Gardner, MD, and Raymond Sekula Jr, MD, are using the RMC for many years with excellent results that have been advanced by the introduction of the endoscope to better visualize and approach the tumors and the cranial nerves.
+Paul Gardner, MD, has been using the RMC for many years with excellent results that have been advanced by the introduction of the endoscope to better visualize and approach the tumors and the cranial nerves.

 Open Approaches to the Skull Base: C2 Rhizotomy